 Conclusion

-We’ve walked through the steps to build NGINX from source on Ubuntu 20.04 or 22.04, covering everything from initial package installation to final service management.
-This guide aimed to empower you with the flexibility to customize NGINX with additional modules and control it effortlessly using systemctl commands.
-Remember, keeping your NGINX installation updated and fine-tuned is crucial for maintaining optimal performance and security.
-So, dive in, experiment with the configurations, and make the most out of your NGINX server on Ubuntu.
-Happy hosting!
+In this guide, we covered how to build NGINX from source on Ubuntu 24.04, 22.04, and 20.04, from installing packages to managing the service.
+This process allows you to customize NGINX with extra modules and control it using systemctl.
+Keep your NGINX updated and configured properly for the best performance and security.
+Experiment with the settings and enjoy your NGINX server on Ubuntu.